shopkeepjs/draper/README.md

-# Draper
+# Tailor

-ShopkeepJS Draper is a Svelte-based component library designed to provide a set of reusable UI components.
+ShopkeepJS Tailor is a Svelte-based component library designed to provide a set of reusable UI components.
 This project uses SvelteKit, Vite, and Storybook for development and testing.

 ## Project Structure